mattcarlotta/nvi/README.md

 Currently, GNU linux and Mac OS (v13+ although older versions that support C++17 may work as well).
 For Windows support, please visit this [documentation](https://i.imgur.com/MPGenY1.gif).

 ### Can I manually assign parsed ENVs to a process?
 Yes!
-If you don't use an `-e` or `--exec` or `execute` command, then nvi will print out a stringified JSON result of ENVS to [stdout](https://www.computerhope.com/jargon/s/stdout.htm).
+If you don't use an `-e` or `--exec` or an `execute` command in a configuration file, then nvi will print out a stringified JSON result of ENVS to [stdout](https://www.computerhope.com/jargon/s/stdout.htm).

 Unfortunately, this means you'll have to manually pipe, parse stringified JSON from `stdin`, and assign them to the process for whatever language or framework that you're using.
 As such, this feature is available to you, but there are expected drawbacks:
 - requires language or framework specific code (what this project aims to mitigate)